-In part 1 of this posting I talked about the different types of Japanese kitchen knives.
+In part 1 of this post I talked about the different types of Japanese cooking knives.
 Now let’s talk about how to choose one for yourself.

 After you figure out which knife type you lack in your kitchen, it’s time to find the perfect model.
 There are so many fantastic brands of knives from Japan that it can be a tough choice.

 My advice is to decide on the type of steel you prefer and the handle style that will fit your hand nicely before opting for a particular brand.

 The quality of steel you choose for your next kitchen knife determines its durability and ease of maintenance.

 First and foremost, you need to decide between carbon steel and stainless steel.